 For example, you may be able to get a medically underwritten policy and not have an exam if the insurance company uses a process called accelerated underwriting.
 Other no-exam policies offer simplified underwriting (which typically consists of a simple questionnaire), and some, like guaranteed issue policies, have no questions at all.

 In addition to collecting medical information, the insurer may ask about your occupation, your habits, the reason you want coverage, and other factors it deems necessary to assess the company’s risk.
 It may also request to run your credit, and check your background and driving history.

 Once your application is approved, the insurer will confirm the coverage and premium.
 Before issue, you may elect to add various riders, or features, to your policy, such as living benefits and waivers of premium for disability.
 Riders are optional benefits that increase the premium.

 When you have finalized your options, you will pay the agreed-upon premium.
 Part of that premium payment goes toward the cost of the death benefit.
 Another portion goes toward the policy’s cash value and any additional riders or features you purchased.

 If you have investment options (as in a variable life insurance policy), the amount going into the cash value will be divided among the investment or fixed accounts you select.
 Any fees or charges for the policy are taken out of the cash value or the premiums.

 You can access the cash value via a policy loan or withdrawal.
-And if you purchased optional riders, such as critical illness, terminal illness, disability, or chronic illness, you can access part of the face value “early,” under certain circumstances, as an accelerated death benefit.
+And if you purchased optional riders, such as critical illness, terminal illness, disability, or chronic illness, you can access part of the death benefit (also knows as the face value) “early,” under certain circumstances, as an accelerated death benefit.

 Payment of the Death Benefit